Seyed Karim Amiri Firuzkuhi: Legacy

-Amiri Firuzkuhi died in Tehran and is buried in the court of the shrine of Shah 'Abd al-Azim.
+Amiri Firuzkuhi died in Tehran and is buried in the courtyard of Shah Abdol-Azim Shrine.
 The majority of his poetic work was composed after he turned fifty.
 He was celebrated in literary societies throughout Iran, whom he had worked with actively.

 His admiration for Saib Tabrizi is not only reflected in his poetry but also in his critical edition of that poet's work which he penned in a detailed introduction.
 Amiri Firuzkuhi was at odds with the conventional terming of the Saib style as Indian insisting that it was in a separate 'Isfihani' genre.

 Apart from his work in ghazal and qasida, he is noted for composing poetry in the form of tarkib-band In contrast to his ghazals, Amiri tended to compose his qasidas in the Khurasani genre, following the precedents of Khaqani, Nasir Khusraw, Mas'ud Sa'd and Anvari.

 His poetry is fraught with the bemoaning of life with its evanescence and vicissitudes, along with his own personal lack of fulfillment, his lyrically expressed pain and frustration.

 Amiri Firuzkuhi's home in Tehran is known as a haven for the deeply feeling, where cultured people like 'Abd al-Rahman Parsa Tuysirkani, Ahmad Mahdavi Damghani, Habib Yaghma'i, Ghulam Husayn Ra'di Adarkhshi, and prominent classical musicians gathered in a convivial atmosphere for fruitful discussion of poetry, belles-lettres, and art.

 Being independently able to live off the proceeds of his inherited lands in Firuzkuh, he could spare his sensitive nature from the burden of the duties of professional involvement with the government.
-After his death, his daughter Amir Banoo Karimi published his divan in two volumes and made his passionate ghazals available to eager readers.
+After his death, his daughter, Amir Banoo Karimi, published his divan of ghazals in two volumes.

 Amiri's works include translations of texts of the Nahj al-Balagha and Hajj Shaykh Muhaddis Qummi's Nafs al-Mahmum: Wajiza fi 'ilm al-Nabi a philosophical treatise published in the Javidan-i Khirad journal.
 Other works include two volumes of his own divan, a critical edition of Saib Tabrizi's divan along with an introduction, a Ihqaq al-Haqq in support of the poets of the Safavid era.